myanhue/myanhue/README.md

 ## Hello, I'm Myan!
-- 🇺🇸 I'm an Information Systems student from Los Angeles
+- 🇺🇸 I'm an **Information Systems** student starting my degree <br/>

-- Currently studying & working on projects
+Currently studying and expanding my knowledge on security and network, as well as working on projects.

+___
 ### 🛡️ Security Engineering Projects
 _Planned_